 The Central Veterinary Society is the oldest Veterinary Society in England.
 It was established in 1870 and is a territorial division of the British Veterinary Association covering the Greater London area.

 We organise 6 CPD meetings a year between September and May which are open to all Veterinary Surgeons and Registered Veterinary Nurses from the Greater London area.
-They are held in Davy’s Wine Bar just of Piccadilly and provide a friendly atmosphere to meet colleagues from all over the world who work in the London area.
-Meetings start at 8pm with a light buffet and CPD certificates are provided.
-You don’t need to be a member to attend these CPD meetings.
+They are held in Davy’s Wine Bar near Trafalgar Square, London, and provide a friendly atmosphere to meet colleagues from all over the world who work in the London area.
+Meetings start at 8pm with a tasty buffet before the talk starts at 8.30pm.
+Members of the Society benefit from a discounted ticket price, with membership available for just £30 per year.
+Membership is open to all vets and nurses living or working in the Greater London area.

 CPD meeting 2015